ProficientnowTech/pn-infra/docs/general/README.md

 # Production Kubernetes Infrastructure Deployment

+> **Status:** This document captures the previous 2-phase narrative.
+The repository now follows the module map described in the root `README.md` (api → config → infrastructure → provisioner → container-orchestration → platform → business).
+Keep that flow in mind while reading the historical context below.

 A comprehensive, production-grade Kubernetes cluster deployment system that implements GitOps principles with a clean 2-phase architecture.
 This system deploys a complete cluster with all components, then enables template-driven application deployment through ArgoCD.

 ## 🎯 System Overview